-VMware Blockchain includes a collection of deployed nodes that form a unified decentralized trust network called a blockchain.
+VMware Blockchain includes a collection of deployed nodes that form a unified decentralized trust network.
 There are two types of nodes, the Replica nodes and the Client nodes.

-Some of the actions required to establish blockchain networks include provisioning infrastructure components, generating and distributing security signatures and keys, deploying VMware Blockchain nodes and execution engines, and configuring monitoring and logging.
+Some of the actions required to establish a VMware Blockchain include provisioning infrastructure components, generating and distributing security signatures and keys, deploying nodes and execution engines, and configuring monitoring and logging.

 VMware Blockchain Orchestrator is a standalone VApp designed to streamline deployment operations.
-The VApp provides a CLI-based interface that lets you configure the infrastructure and deployment parameters to automate several deployment tasks.
+The VApp provides a CLI-based interface to configure the infrastructure and deployment parameters to automate several deployment tasks.

 VMware Blockchain Orchestrator deploys VMware Blockchain on-premises on the VMware SDDC stack.
 The deployment engine supports the single or multiple data center design.
 The best practice for production deployments is to use a multiple data center deployment.